LasseWolter/honours-project-21-22/Research/research_review.md

 - **Best Performance:** MFCCs + ac peaks (combined)

+  - The best system achieved an Equal Error Rate (EER) of 7.91\%.

 - **Questions:**
   - what are deltas and delta-deltas?
     - first and second derivative, respectively